bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

 .. http:get:: /api/v1/assets?search={text_search}

     Return all assets that match a given text search.
-The asset is returned with the ``id`` of the transaction that created the asset.
+The ``id`` of the asset is the same ``id`` of the transaction that created the asset.

     If no assets match the text search it returns an empty list.